 If settings are correct but not reflected in the submitted model, Planning Guide § 6.2(7) requires you to submit a corrected model accurately representing the dynamic characteristics of the Resource along with a plant verification report (as described in Planning Guide § 6.2(5)(c)).

-If settings must be changed to address the APF cause, follow the requirements in Planning Guide Section 5.5(6) prior to making those changes.
+If settings must be changed to address the APF cause, follow the requirements in Planning Guide Section 5.5(6) prior to make those changes.

-If the Resource is in the commissioning phase (i.e., not yet Part 3 approved) and fails to meet performance requirements (e.g., voltage ride-through) during a real-time event, re-evaluation of model performance and/or re-study may need to be reconducted
+If the Resource is in the commissioning phase (i.e., not yet Part 3 approved) and fails to meet performance requirements (e.g., voltage ride-through) during a real-time event, re-evaluation of model performance and/or re-study may need to be conducted.

-Note: model review process prior to Resource Commissioning is outlined in PG Section 5.5(4)
+Note: The model review process prior to Resource Commissioning is outlined in PG Section 5.5(4).

-If the same equipment exists at other Resource owned and/or operated by the Resource Entity, perform an “Extent of Condition” analysis and include the results in the RCA.
+If the same equipment exists at other Resources owned and/or operated by the Resource Entity, perform an Extent of Condition analysis and include the results in the RCA.

 An Extent of Condition analysis proactively investigates whether a similar condition exists at other sites that may be vulnerable to similar performance issues.